Toggle: English / Spanish

 - Spontaneous bleeding

-If the patient is the first person in the family to have a suspected bleeding disorder, he or she will undergo a series of tests called a coagulation study.
-Once a disorder has been identified, other family members will need less testing to diagnose the disorder.
+If you are the first person in the family to have a suspected bleeding disorder, your doctor will order a series of tests called a coagulation study.
+Once the specific defect has been identified, other people in your family will need tests to diagnose the disorder.

 Tests to diagnose hemophilia A include: